Trilok Gurtu: Legacy

-Trilok Gurtu is universally acknowledged as one of the most innovative and ground breaking percussionists around; integrating swords, buckets and other non-conventional elements and into his sound.
+Trilok Gurtu is acknowledged as an innovative and ground breaking percussionist, and integrates swords, buckets and other non-conventional elements and into his sound.
 Zakir Hussain said that if Trilok Gurtu played only the tabla, he would have been the best tabla player in the world.

-Deadmau5 (Joel Zimmerman) mentions Trilok Gurtu as his hero and adds "You know who's a big hero of mine?
+Deadmau5 (Joel Zimmerman) mentions Trilok Gurtu as his hero and once added: "You know who's a big hero of mine?
 Trilok Gurtu...
 Indians should know this.
 Indian traditional percussive algos (algorhythms) and modes blow my mind.
 Check him out.
 Full-on retarded isolation skills.
 I can't even chew gum and walk.
 There's a whole different language/notation to a tabla."

 Style

 "An open-minded musician who embraces Jazz, Indian classical music, abstract improvisational and Asian pop, a dazzling percussion virtuoso, an accessible entertainer" – The Guardian UK.

 He is self-confessedly strongly influenced by the rhythms of Africa and African beats and drumming patterns.